discretize/discretize-guides/guides/new-player-guide/index.md

 <GridItem sm="9">

 Have you noticed the blue bar under the boss' HP bar?
-Whenever you use a Crowd Control skill (a skill that throws the enemy around, stuns, or applies movement impaling conditions) a chunk of the bar gets removed.
-When the entire bar is broken the boss gets the <Effect name="Exposed"/> debuff which increases the incoming damage to the boss for power damage by 10% and 20% for condition damage. **This is one of the most important mechanics across all fractals as this allows you to deal huge amounts of damage in a short time.** The idea is to always break this bar and then burst.
+Whenever you use a Crowd Control skill (a skill that throws the enemy around, stuns, or applies movement impairing conditions) a chunk of the bar gets removed.
+The bar is called a *defiance bar* or more commonly in pugs a *break bar*.
+When the entire bar is broken the boss gets the <Effect name="Exposed"/> debuff which increases the incoming damage to the boss for power damage by 10% and 20% for condition damage. **This is one of the most important mechanics across all fractals as this allows you to deal huge amounts of damage in a short time.** The idea is to always break the defiance bar and then burst.
 Ideally, everyone in the team contributes to breaking the bar as it appears.

-Skills that apply damage to the break bar are highlighted turquoise in the tooltip.
+Skills that damage the defiance bar are highlighted turquoise in the tooltip.
 Bosses have varying sizes of CC bars.
 Commonly, champions have a bar of the size `600`, while bosses in CM-fractals range around `2000`.
 However, it is important to note that the tooltips are incorrect for many skills ([list of all missing or dead](https://wiki.guildwars2.com/wiki/Defiance_Break)).
 Often, the displayed numbers are off by a large margin and therefore do not even serve as a rough estimate.
 We suggest instead consulting the [wiki](https://wiki.guildwars2.com/wiki/Defiance_bar) for finding out the exact values.

 </GridItem>
 <GridItem sm="3">